a1evtinka/rok-js-base/README.md

 #### Use tests to test your knowledge:

-1. After cloning the repository, open terminal in your project folder and run the command `npm i`
+1. After cloning the repository, open console in your project folder and run the command `npm i`
 2. After completing an exercise, run the command `npm test` to validate your code

-#### To see which tests you passed, scroll up in terminal:
+#### To see which tests you passed, scroll up in console:

 ![All Tests](./assets/all_tests.png)